ssato/python-anyconfig/docs/introduction.rst

       conf2_2 = anyconfig.load(fileobj, ac_parser="yaml")

   # Specify multiple config files by the list of paths.
 Configurations of each
-  # files are merged.
+  # files will be merged.
   conf3 = anyconfig.load(["/etc/foo.d/a.json", "/etc/foo.d/b.json"])

-  # Similar to the above but all or one of config file[s] is/are missing:
+  # Similar to the above but all or one of config file[s] might be missing.
   conf4 = anyconfig.load(["/etc/foo.d/a.json", "/etc/foo.d/b.json"],
                          ignore_missing=True)